lingsoft/aalto-kaldi-align-elg/README.md

 This git repository contains [ELG compatible](https://european-language-grid.readthedocs.io/en/stable/all/A3_API/LTInternalAPI.html)  Flask based REST API for the Finnish forced alignment.

-[Aalto-finn-forced-alignment](https://github.com/aalto-speech/finnish-forced-alignment) is a forced aligner for Finnish that can also be used in cross-language forced alignment.
+[Aalto-forced-alignment](https://github.com/aalto-speech/finnish-forced-alignment) is a cross-language forced aligner that supports Finnish, English, Northen Sami, Komi, and Estonian.
 The tool is written in Python, and published under MIT license.
 Original authors are Juho Leinonen, Sami Virpioja and Mikko Kurimo.
 Published paper available [here](https://helda.helsinki.fi/handle/10138/330758).

 This ELG API was developed in EU's CEF project: [Microservices at your service](https://www.lingsoft.fi/en/microservices-at-your-service-bridging-gap-between-nlp-research-and-industry)